helsingborg-stad/migrate-site/README.md

 4. Creates a log file

 ## Dependencies
-Linux/Unix Bash, WP CLI, MySQL
+Linux/Unix Bash, WP CLI, Wordpress site, MySQL

 ## Things you need to do
 1. Edit config.sh and set the path to your vhost directory and www directory